0xVenus/0xVenus/README.md

             <b>
             Hi There!
         <br>
-            I'm Venus, a dude who loves breaking into systems like a .357 bullet :3
+            I'm Venus, a dude who loves breaking security like a .357 bullet :3
             </b>
         <br>
         <br>